Associate Professor of Media, Culture, and Communication

 - “Amateur Auteurs: The Cultivation of Online Video Content Producers”, Media Authorship, ed.
 David Gerstner and Cynthia Chris (New York: Routledge) 2012. (link)

 - “New Media and Vernacular Photography: Revisiting Flickr,” The Photographic Image in Digital Culture, 2nd edition, ed.
-Martin Lister (New York: Routledge) forthcoming 2013.
+Martin Lister (New York: Routledge) 2013.

 - “The Politics of Reality TV: An Overview of Recent Research” Mass Media and Society, 5th edition, ed.
 James Curran and Michael Gurevitch, (London: Bloomsbury Academic) 2010.